awslabs/ml-io/doc/python/tensor.md

 - `shape`: A sequence of `int`s that describes the shape of the tensor.
 - `data`: A Python object that contains the data of the tensor and that supports the Python Buffer protocol.
 - `coords`: A sequence that has the same length as the rank of the tensor (`len(shape)`) and that contains Python objects supporting the Python Buffer protocol.
 Each element should be a contiguous buffer of integers representing the data indices.
 See [here](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)) for a detailed description of how `data` and `coords` together define a tensor.
-- `copy`: A boolean value indicating whether ML-IO should use a copy of the data contained in `data` and `coords` or use them directly.
+- `copy`: A boolean value indicating whether MLIO should use a copy of the data contained in `data` and `coords` or use them directly.

 ### Functions
 #### indices